 If there’s one thing we’re all after when it comes to our skin, it’s radiance.
 Glowing, healthy skin is the ultimate goal.
 Achieving said complexion isn’t always easy, especially when you’re battling with external factors like pollution, UV rays and stress.
-However, armed with the right information and hardworking skincare products, radiance can be within your reach.
+However, armed with the right hardworking products and knowing how much skincare product to use, radiance can be within your reach.
 Here’s how to do it.

 Cleansing is the cornerstone of creating a glowing complexion.
 Double cleansing morning and night is crucial for maintaining healthy and radiant skin.
 “It removes the grime that’s accumulated on the surface of the skin and preps a blank canvas for the glow-boosting skincare that follows,” dermal facialist Jennifer Rock explained.
 When your skin is properly cleansed the active ingredients in your serums can work their magic without contending with a barrier of dead skin cells and sebum (aka oil).